 I will walk you through the process of how to get a visa extension in Cuenca.
 But I can’t guarantee it will be this easy everywhere.
 To be honest, if you have survived 90 days in Ecuador already then you are probably smart enough to figure out this process without too much help.

-If you can speak Spanish, a quick visit to the Ecuadorean’s government website will tell you most things you need to know.
+If you can speak Spanish, a quick visit to the government of Ecuador's website will tell you most things you need to know.
 The most important thing on this page is the list of immigration offices that you can go to, to extend your visa.